SMEs are most vulnerable to economic turmoil, but what about the turmoil in their own business

 She adds that updating costing practices also helped deliver better margins for the business.

-According to business coach Bert Weenink what Grove Optometrists managed to do was to identify their unique selling point which has helped generate more leads many of which have become regular customers.
+As a business coach, I know what Grove Optometrists managed to do was to identify their unique selling point which has helped generate more leads many of which have become regular customers.

 Taking on the competition